-The first berries to become available are strawberries.
-They are available in late May or early June, depending on the weather.
-Idaho strawberries are best recognized by their rich red color, small fruit, and a sweetest flavor.
+Strawberries: The first berries to become available in late May or early June, depending on the weather.
+Idaho strawberries are best recognized by their rich red color, small fruit and sweetest flavor.
 Locally grown berries taste better than strawberries grown and imported from out of state which are harvested while still green to allow time for transportation.
 Local strawberries are picked only when fully ripened to allow for the sweetest fruit available.

-Blackberries are the last to become available around the middle of August.
+Blackberries: The last berry to harvest around the middle of August.
 Blackberries are not grown commercially in Idaho, but many small farmers and backyard gardeners grow and sell them directly to consumers.